nicomordi/nicomordi/README.md

 - 👋 Hi, I’m @nicomordi
 - 👀 I’m interested in Data Analyst and Machine Learning
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on a Junior Data Analys
+- 💞️ I’m looking to collaborate on a Junior Data Science
 - 📫 How to reach me nicomordi@gmail.com

 <!---